grvlle/constellation_wallet/readme.md

 #### 3. Install Wails

 The Molly Wallet is built using a light-weight framework for Desktop Applications using Go and VueJS.
-[Wails](https://github.com/wailsapp/wails) is very similar to Electron but does not packaging the full Chromium web browser as a dependency.
+[Wails](https://github.com/wailsapp/wails) is very similar to Electron but does not include the full Chromium web browser as a dependency.

 ###### MacOS